maserasgroup-repo/easiq_marcus/README.md

    cd easiq_marcus
   ```
 2.  **Set up the virtual environment** \
 2.1.
-It is recommended to create the environment the `.yml` file.
-All the dependencies are installed. \
+It is recommended to create the environment with the `.yml` file because all the dependencies are installed. \
 Using conda (it can also be set up with pip and venv):
   ```bash
    conda env create -f easiqm.yml